MozzarellaARC/polymating_user_guide/README.md

 Performance update:
 - Hidden vertices are partially evaluated to determine whether projection affects them.
 This means that when working with a mesh containing hidden vertices, those vertices introduce only a partial performance overhead, rather than doing the full calculation.
 This way you can work on a larger polycount base.
+- The new list interface will allow you to have multiple lock groups running at the same time, but be careful the performance overhead is proportional to the complexity of the project see [Best Practices](#step-5---best-practices) section for more info.

 ## Installation and Preferences
 Before we continue, I'm gonna introduce you to the ui of Polymating.
 The installation of Polymating will be pretty straight forward, after you download Polymating you can go to Edit > Preferences > Install > select the Polymating zip. file you have downloaded > Press the install add-on button > and turn on the check button, now that you've installed Polymating you will be shown the preferences ui like this :